AnomalousDyna/DynaBot/README.md

 The Small Print
 ===
-I (DynaDavidson) take no credit for any production of this IRC bot, other than the fact of modifying R3creat3's 'R3Bot' to operate as DynaBot.
+I (AnomalousDyna) take no credit for any production of this IRC bot, other than the fact of modifying R3creat3's 'R3Bot' to operate as DynaBot.